 - You need to have the right amount of money available to you for the right period of time.

-If you are coming to the UK as a single student (ie. you are not bringing any dependants) you will need to show that you have your tuition fees for one year and £1,023 per month to cover living expenses.
+If you are coming to the UK as a single student (i.e. you're not bringing any dependants) you will need to show that you have your tuition fees for one year and £1,023 per month to cover living expenses.
 You are only required to demonstrate you have the money needed for living expenses for up to 9 months (£9,207).
 You must have this money for at least 28 consecutive days.
-The end date of the 28-day period must be within 31 days of the date you apply for your Student Route visa.
-Please see below for more details.
+The end date of the 28-day period must be within 31 days of the date you apply for your visa.

 If you plan to bring dependants with you; a dependant is your husband/wife or partner or your child/children.
 Not all Student Route applicants are allowed to bring dependants with them.
 To bring a dependant with you, you must either be:

 For further information please visit the gov.uk Student Visa – your Partner and Children webpage.

 Please note: We cannot guarantee that you will get a second CAS if your visa application is refused; please read the information below to help make sure that your visa application is successful.

 A variety of visa processing services may be available depending on where you are applying from.
-If applying from within the UK using Priority Service, select 'priority service' and enter reference PS00000 when prompted.
+Please check the gov.uk Get a faster decision on your visa or settlement application webpage for more information.